 You are on this site because we are sharing the same passion : Software

-My name is Sylvain Leroy and I am developing and saving software from all kind of sickness.
+My name is Sylvain Leroy and I am software programmern, startup funder.
+My speciality is to save software from all kind of sickness.

 As explained on my company site (byoskill.com), I have three passions :

 I discovered coding something around 10, on our family Commodore 64/128.

 Back in these times, I didn’t know about coding, I learnt how to use it to get what I wanted.
 Games, interests.
 I was curious to manipulate and understand this strange creature.

 Of course I had normal activities, friends, sports.
 However this machine fascinated me.
 We had two big books, in English, a foreign language to me, full of code listing.
 I spent numerous to painstakingly type them on this computer.
 Some code were games, some revealed to be funny noise / sound effects, plane engine.

 I had the chance to be from the generation who grew up with computers and incredible progresses.
 We switched one day to x86, a 286 with single coloured screen.
 I remember the screen was pale glowing in my room at night.
 I made obvious progresses in Basic, QBasic, Visual Basic (my college passion), switched to Pascal(Delphi) at 14 during the middle school.
 At 16, I was efficient in Delphi and I tried the C language without enthusiasm.